-- 1. Present Value One Basis Point (PV01): The interest rate gaps are used to assess the risk to economic value as a result of one basis point interest rates upward parallel shift. - 2.
-Net Interest Income 100 Basis Point (NII 100): The interest rates gaps are used to assess the net interest income at risk for the first and second years as a result of changes in interest rates.
-The current approach used is a standard parallel upward shift of 100 basis points across each yield curve. - 3.
-Foreign Currency Net Open Position: The net open position for each currency, including gold and silver is calculated as the mismatches in assets and liabilities that are denominated in currencies other than the functional currency. - 4.
+- 1. Present Value One Basis Point (PV01): The interest rate gaps are used to estimate the risk to economic value of a one basis point interest rates upward parallel shift. - 2.
+Net Interest Income 100 Basis Point (NII 100): The interest rates gaps are used to estimate the net interest income at risk for the first and second years of a standard parallel upward shift of 100 basis points across each yield curve. - 3.
+Foreign Currency Net Open Position: Net open position for each currency, including gold and silver are calculated as the mismatches between assets and liabilities denominated in currencies other than the functional currency. - 4.
 Value at Risk: The Value at Risk estimates the maximum loss that may be experienced by the bank over a one-day holding period with 99% confidence level using the Historical Simulation approach with 500 days of data.
-Also, the bank assesses the expected shortfall. - 5.
-Stress Testing: The Stress Testing framework assesses the impact of possible future market risk stresses on its profitability and capital adequacy.
+Also, the bank assesses the expected shortfall.

+5. Stress Testing: The Stress Testing framework assesses the impact of possible future market risk stresses on its profitability and capital adequacy ratio.
 The stress testing methodology consists of a blend of standard and hypothetical shocks and covers exposures to most material risk factors for AB UAE.